Adrenaline (Epinephrine) ELISA Kit

 BACKGROUND

-Epinephrine which is also referred to as adrenaline is a hormone that is primary secreted by the medulla of the adrenal glands.
-Strong emotions (fear or anger) are responsible for causing the adrenaline to be released into the bloodstream.
-This process results in increasing the heart rate, blood pressure, sugar metabolism and muscle strength and is often referred to as the “flight or fight response”.
+Adrenaline (also called epinephrine), is secreted by the medulla of the adrenal glands.
+Strong emotions (especially fear or anger) are responsible for causing it to be released into the bloodstream.
+This process results in increasing the heart rate, blood pressure, sugar metabolism and muscle strength, it is often referred to as the “flight or fight response”.
 The main function of this response is to prepare the body for strenuous activity.
-Adrenaline (epinephrine) is derived from tyrosine amino acid and can be sometimes referred to as a catecholamine because it contains the catechol moiety.

-The following epinephrine ELISA kit is a competitive assay where adrenaline (epinephrine) has been extracted through a cis-diol-specific affinity gel, acylated and then derivatized enzymatically.
-One of the main places in the body where epinephrine has an effect is in the liver, alongside glucagon, it is responsible for breaking down glycogen which is a form of energy storage in all animals.
-This is suitable for analsying various diagnostic application using either urine or plasma samples.
 Adrenaline can cause the smooth muscles to relax, especially those that are contained in the lungs.
 It is able to bind specifically to the beta-2-adrenergic receptors on bronchiole muscle cells and this causes the bronchioles to relax, which enables intensified respiration.
 In heart muscle cells epinephrine is able to bind beta-adrenergic receptors which results in increasing the contraction rate of the heart, this ultimately leading to elevated levels of blood supply to the tissues within the body.
-In medicine it has can be used for injections in order to relieve the symptoms of allergic reactions and can also be used in cardiopulmonary resuscitation (CPR).

 All reagents supplied need to be stored at 2 °C – 8 °C, unopened reagents will retain reactivity until expiration date.
 Do not use reagents beyond this date.